Korinthos Region

 4) Ancient Diolkos

-5) Ancient Kechries harbor
+5) Ancient Kechries old port

 6) Korinthos (New town)